 Before outlining some ways to become a digital nomad I’d also like to give you a few more ideas about the good and bad things about this lifestyle.

-I’ve written about the benefits of working online and travelling in detail here, but to sum it up there are three major reasons why people decide to become a digital nomad.
+I’ve written about the benefits of working online and traveling in detail here, but to sum it up there are three major reasons why people decide to become digital nomads.

 Enjoy a good quality of life for less money

 One of the best things about being a digital nomad is that you don’t need to generate a lot of money to get started.
 If you choose to spend your time in South East Asia, or most of the destinations in the workation guide, you’ll be able to enjoy a great quality of life for around $1000 a month.
 You’ll have to work a lot harder and make a load more money to achieve the same quality of life in most western countries.

 As explained above there’s a big difference between location independence and being a digital nomad.
 However, becoming a digital nomad can be a great step towards building a location-independent business.
 That’s one reason why many people move to digital nomad hubs with a low cost of living like Bali or Chiang Mai.
 These are great places to meet other digital nomads, collaborate, and learn from each other.
 Being in an environment like this will mean that you’ll have a much better chance of building a location-independent business or start-up than trying to do it alone from home.